Jury Awards Woman $3.7 Million After Mother's Nursing Home Death

-Posted by Brendan Faulkner of D'Amico & Pettinicchi, LLC on May 09, 2013 in Nursing Home Neglect
+Posted by Brendan Faulkner of D'Amico & Pettinicchi, LLC on May 09, 2013 in Nursing Home Abuse

 When our Connecticut readers have to place a loved one in a nursing home facility, they expect that person to get the best possible care.
 No one would knowingly send a loved one to a nursing home if they knew that their family member would receive substandard care.